What is an EBSA?

 Would data from the fishing industry be useful for the EBSA process?

-There are different types of data generated by the fishing industry, not all of them relevant to the process of identifying EBSAs.
+There are different types of data generated by the fishing industry, not all of them relevant to the process of describing EBSAs.
 Standard trawl surveys, acoustic surveys as well as mark and recapture of fish populations can offer precise and accurate estimates of the abundance of fish or other target species at a given locality.
 However, catch or landings data, the most abundant type of data regularly collected and published, are less amenable for scientific use.

 Why should capacity building be targeted towards the conservation of resources in areas beyond national jurisdiction?

-Marine areas beyond national jurisdiction are a shared natural resource and heritage for humanity. it is necessary that nations work together to care for and manage these areas sustainably.
+Marine areas beyond national jurisdiction are a shared natural resource and heritage for humanity; it is necessary that nations work together to care for and manage these areas sustainably.
 This requires all types of capacity including human resources, technological equipment, ship time, oceanographic expertise, etc. Some nations have advantages in certain aspects of this while others are more adept at other capacities.
 Thus, there is a need to build and share these capacities across regions, oceans and hemispheres.

 How does GOBI contribute towards capacity building?